etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2-3.rst

 Python variable that will hold it.
 As copying large data structures is detrimental to performance this shoud be avoided.
-The solution to this problem is to write Fortran functions or subroutines and C++ functions that accept the result variable as an argument and modify it in place.
-Here are some examples of array addition:
+The solution to this problem is to write Fortran functions or subroutines and C++ functions that accept the result variable as an argument and modify it in place, so that the copy operaton is avoided.
+Consider this example of a Fortran subroutine that computes the sum of two arrays. are some examples of array addition:

 .. code-block:: fortran